borisolah/CreatorSite-Frontend/README.md

 - Server setup
 - ReactJS client setup
 - MongoDB Atlas as the database backend
-- Integration of Redux (in progress)
+- Integration of Redux
-- Persistent login features (in progress)
+- Persistent login features
+- Main page for creating websites using GrapeJS ( in progress )

 ### Planned

-- Main page for creating websites using GrapeJS
 - Gallery page for showcasing websites created by users
-- Premium Plan with features like guided steps for deployment and stability
+- Premium Plan with features like guided steps for deployment
+- Styling, creating an About page, styling the Home page with some animated effects

 ## Getting Started